Boston EMT Training Courses with School Descriptions

 Students can earn this certificate by achieving at least a C+ grade in one class.
 The course prepares students to take the Massachusetts EMT-Basic exam through the Office of Emergency Medical Services.
 Students are taught human anatomy and physiology, patient assessment, CPR, airway management, stabilization and transportation of emergency patients.
 The course also covers treatment techniques for pre-hospital patients of all ages, from childbirth through geriatrics.

 Before signing up for this class, prospective students will need to meet the school's reading and writing standards.
 Students are also required to pass criminal background and sexual offender checks.

 The course is offered in daytime and alternative schedules.
 Students learn about airway management and oxygen therapy, cardiac arrest management and defibrillator use, techniques for extracting patients from vehicles, childbirth and other related skills.
 Successful completion of this course qualifies students to take the Massachusetts Emergency Medical Technician (Basic) Certification exam.

 Quinsigamond Community College

 This school offers two levels of EMT certification.
-Both the basic and intermediate programs are offered in a single course, and the intermediate program is broken down into sections.
+Both the basic and paramedic programs are offered in a single course, and the paramedic program is broken down into sections.